Search element - Quick search bar

 Woman having scan

-If you are breastfeeding and need to have an x-ray or scan, you may be worried about how it may affect your breastmilk and your baby.
+If you're breastfeeding and need to have an x-ray or scan, you may be worried about how it might affect your breastmilk and your baby.

-For current and individual information about x-rays, scans and breastfeeding, contact the Medicines Information Centres in your state.
+For personalised advice, contact the Medicines Information Centres in your state.

 You may also find more information from Inside Radiology, the Royal Australian and New Zealand College of Radiologists website for patients.